tramlinehq/docs/docs/integrations/distribution/distribution.md

 ## iOS

 For iOS apps, Tramline currently expects the build to be present in App Store Connect.
-It then releases that build to beta groups and app store as per the release train configuration.
+It then releases that build to TestFlight beta groups and App Store as per the release train configuration.

 ### Supported integrations